Stawlie/vue3-responsive-dash/README.md

 Example: [![Edit Vue Template](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/vue-responsive-dash-eggbc?fontsize=14&hidenavigation=1&theme=dark) -->

-## 🤟🏻 New Features and changes in 0.1.2
+## 🤟🏻 New Features and changes in 0.1.4

+You can use alignContainer on Layout component!
+This prop make items align container so there is no "padding".

+## Changes in 0.1.2

 You can use aspectRatio on Layout component!